Gangascoob/F21GA_Coursework/Render/Readme.md

 ## Stools

-The inspiration for the garage stools was just the bog-standard breakfast stool (such as [this](https://www.simplybarstools.co.uk/semplice-bar-stool-black/)).
+The inspiration and slight reference (not exact) for the garage stools was just the bog-standard breakfast stool (such as [this](https://www.simplybarstools.co.uk/semplice-bar-stool-black/)).
+The main leg of the stool